 Before School Care - PLEASE do not bring or drop off students before 7:00 AM.
-A teacher assistant is on duty in the cafeteria beginning at 7:00 AM each school day.
 (Breakfast is also being served at this time.)
 This service is to accommodate families that must drop students off before 7:30 AM.
 These children must go to the cafeteria in the HS Building.
 Ideally, children should be dropped off between 7:30 and 7:45 (if they are not eating breakfast).
 Then they may go straight to their own classrooms after entering through their assigned door.

-Safety Patrol - Selected students in the middle school grades will be available to supervise the safety of students walking in and out of the building.
-These students are to be shown respect as they insure our students' safe arrival and departure of school.
+Safety Patrol - Selected students will be available to supervise the safety of students walking in and out of the building.
+These students are to be shown respect as they ensure our students' safe arrival and departure of school.